Recommended Countries for Getting a Second Passport through Investment

 There are two ways to qualify for a second passport-through-investment in Grenada:

-1. You can invest at least US$350,000 in real estate.
-The advantage of this option is that there are no additional fees.
+1. You can invest at least US$270,000 in an approved real estate project, with a government fee of US$50,000 on top.
 It covers your family regardless of the size.

-1. You can make a US$200,000 donation to their National Transformation Fund (NTF).
+1. You can make a US$235,000 donation to their National Transformation Fund (NTF).
 This lets a family of four get second passports without additional fees.

 Turkey